SeanMcGrath/r9-git-tools/README.md

 pushes a single commit to master, B, and production, then generates a triple relmail wiki page. *Use with caution.*

 ### git lastcom
-Prints the hash of the last commit made to the current branch.
+Prints the hash of the last commit you made to the current branch.

 ### git lastbr
 Prints the short name (e.g. R350b) of the last R9 branch.
 This is the B branch.